conduktor/conduktor-coding-challenge/application-process.md

 We are a USA-based company: to hire you, we are using https://www.oysterhr.com/ to hire employees in their own country.

-This allow us to have built-in legal and tax compliance, including automatic deductions and tax withholdings, a local HR and legal expertise so we can provide an normal employee experience, anywhere in the world.
+This allows us to have built-in legal and tax compliance, including automatic deductions and tax withholdings, a local HR and legal expertise so we can provide a normal employee experience, anywhere in the world.

-You will be hired through OysterHR on behalf on Conduktor Inc. That does not change a thing for you, you will be a employee in your country with all the advantages this provide.
+You will be hired through OysterHR on behalf of Conduktor Inc. That does not change a thing for you, you will be an employee in your country with all the advantages this provides.

 ### Screening

 - We'll try our best to update you quickly.
 We're sorry if we don't reply in a timely manner.
 In any case, feel free to reach out to us at any time via jobs@conduktor.io.

-- If your application receives positive feedback from our initial screen, we'll invite you to video call with the hiring manager, according to the position you're looking for.
+- If your application receives positive feedback from our initial screen, we'll invite you to a video call with the hiring manager, according to the position you're looking for.

 ### The first interview

 This is a general discussion that can last between 15 min to 1 hour.

 - This is to allow us to get to know your background and your experience, as well as allowing you to get to know Conduktor the company better.
-It's expected you have already done some basic research about Conduktor and has some specific questions about the role and/or the company to be expressed during the call.
+It's expected you have already done some basic research about Conduktor and have some specific questions about the role and/or the company to be expressed during the call.

-- We may have in-depth conversation about your experience, the role within the team, how the team works and your future tasks and responsibilities.
+- We may have an in-depth conversation about your experience, the role within the team, how the team works, and your future tasks and responsibilities.

 - In all engineering roles, we will ask you to do a coding challenge after this call.

-- **IMPORTANT:** All calls require a good audio quality and a working camera.
+- **IMPORTANT:** All calls require good audio quality and a working camera.
 You will need good internet connectivity and a good audio setup.
 Note that without ensuring a good setup, we will not be able to move on with the remote interview process.

 ### Coding Challenge (Engineering) / Assignment (Non-Engineering)